 Seaweed is grown in 8,500 hectares and farmed by 7,500 seaweed farmers through Palawan’s 22 municipalities.

 Majority of seaweed production originates in the island municipalities of Cagayancillo, Agutaya and Balabac.
-Raw and dried seaweeds are sold to (mostly Cebu-based) buyers where these are processed to carrageenan or kelp powder.
+Raw and dried seaweed are sold to (mostly Cebu-based) buyers where these are processed and converted into carrageenan or kelp powder.